Mental illness is real.

 Why is their a stigma around mental illness?
 Why is it a crime to talk about it?
 What is the big deal?

 Mentall illness or anything associated with it should not be joked about or romanticised.
 There is nothing good about mental illness and does not always require a love interest to make it legitimate.
 It is not funny!
-If you had any kind of illness like this, you would like to hear someone pulling jokes about it and laughin it off like it's not big deal.
+If you had any kind of illness like this, you wouldn't like to hear someone pulling jokes about it and laughing it off like it's not big deal.

 We need to break the stigma of mental illnesses.
 We have the right to talk about it without being sent hate.
 We have the right to express our feelings about mental illness and how it affects us without being told we don't know how it truly feels and being ridiculed for bringing it up.